-Winter break 2009 was miserable.
-This year, we decided to create a better itinerary to manage a preschooler bored by long days with his middle-aged parents.
-Last year, boredom (us and him) and sickness (also us and him) was excruciating.
+Winter break last year was miserable.
+This year, we created a better itinerary to manage a preschooler bored by long days with his middle-aged parents.
+Last year, boredom (us and him) and sickness (also us and him) were excruciating.
 This year it will be different.

-Our first change of course was a little trip Boston to visit the NEAQ.
+Our first change was a little trip to Boston to visit the NEAQ.
 I figured that we would have the aquarium to ourselves since it was so close to Christmas.
-I took Tyoma out of school a day early so we could spend two nights at the neighboring Marriott.
-Normally, Long Wharf is beyond our budget but the combination of seasonality and remodeling knocked the price down to slightly affordable.
-This discount tipped the scale in favor of going to Boston.
-Why stay at the economical but remote Holiday Inn when my getting lost time would be tripled by bonus Christmas traffic?
+I took Liev out of school a day early so we could spend two nights at the neighboring Marriott.
+Typically, Long Wharf is beyond our budget, but the combination of seasonality and remodeling knocked the price down to affordable.
+This discount tipped the scale for going to Boston.
+Why stay at an economical but remote Holiday Inn when my getting-lost time would be tripled by bonus Christmas traffic?

-Our drive was minimally plagued by route recalculations or GPS echolalia, but the cold wind and new experience made Tyoma bawl as the doorman unloaded our luggage.
-The next hours were a jumble of elevator rides, bossiness, whining and malfunctioning electronics.
-The portable DVD player could not be hooked up to the TV, which resulted in two service calls, both of which were met with objections and disapproval from Tyoma.
-(DVD player=familiar programs=less anxiety).
+Our drive was minimally plagued by route recalculations and GPS echolalia.
+Good news, but the cold wind and new experience made Liev bawl as the doorman unloaded our luggage.
+The next hours were a jumble of whining, bossiness, and elevator rides, punctuated by malfunctioning electronics.
+I brought a portable DVD player since familiar programs lessen his anxiety.
+However, it could not be hooked up to the TV, which resulted in two service calls.

-T was so unabashedly rude and boisterous that I felt compelled to enlighten the second repairman about Tyoma’s autism.
+Liev objected to the intrusion so rudely I told the second repairman about Liev’s autism.
 He gave me a weary smile and said, “My daughter has it too.
 She’s eight now.
 It gets better over time.”
-Judging from his serious demeanor and grim survey of Tyoma, the unspoken part our interchange was, “Why did you bring your son here to come unglued?”
+Judging from his demeanor and grim survey of Liev, the unspoken part of our interchange was, “Why did you bring your son here to come unglued?”
 I guess my unspoken reply was, “Change of scenery, Buddy.”

-Tyoma eventually settled down after flinging a few DVDs and eating a less than adequate lunch.
+Liev settled down after flinging a few DVDs across the room and eating a less than adequate lunch.
 Soon after, we went to the aquarium and had a blast.
-Despite the squirming and irritating behavior, he totally “got” the aquarium.
-He was so excited to see the fish and penguins.
+Despite the squirming and complaining, he appreciated the aquarium more than in the past.
+The fish and penguins delighted him.
 Jabbering enthusiastically, he ran up and down the central spiral ramp, chirping, “Hi fishy!
 Look!
 They’re swimming!”
-He was so bright active and joyous; I chocked all his previous fussing up to nerves.
-Of course, in an hour, there was a bit of trouble–but first:
+He was so bright active and joyous; I chalked his previous fussing up to nerves.
+In an hour, he ran out of steam, but our trip was a definite success.